 For an LOA to be approved by the School there must be a reasonable expectation that the student will return from an approved LOA.
-By signing the School's LOA request form the student will confirm their understanding of the procedures and implication for returning or failing to return to their course of study.
+By signing the School's LOA request form the student will confirm their understanding of the procedures and the impact of returning or failing to return to their course of study.
+The school will provide the student with their new expected graduation date on their LOA paperwork.
 Additionally, if a student requesting an LOA has a Title IV loan, the School, prior to granting an LOA, shall explain the effects that the student's failure to return from an LOA may have on the loan repayment terms, including the expiration of the grace period.